Learning Agile Gate Traversal via Analytical Optimal Policy Gradient: Problem Formulation

 \subsection{Bilevel Optimization Formulation}

 We further propose a bilevel optimization framework to minimize the aforementioned loss functions.
-Specifically, at each online MPC closed-loop control step $i \in \{0,..,H\}$, the neural network $f_{\mathbf\varpi}$ predicts the optimal high-level decision variable $\mathbf{z}_i$, MPC computes the optimal predicted state-action trajectory $\mathbf{\xi}_i$, and a high-level loss function $L_i$ is calculated as detailed in the last subsection.
-The objective is to minimize the \textit{cumulative} loss $\mathbf{L}=\sum^H_{i=0} L_{i}$ over the entire closed-loop control horizon, which can be formulated by:
+Specifically, at each actual state timestep $i \in \{0,..,H\}$, with the episode length $H$, the neural network $f_{\mathbf\varpi}$ predicts the optimal high-level decision variable $\mathbf{z}_i$, MPC computes the optimal predicted state-action trajectory $\mathbf{\xi}_i$, and the high-level loss function $L_i$ is calculated as detailed in the last subsection.
+The objective is to minimize the \textit{cumulative} loss $\mathbf{L}=\sum^H_{i=0} L_{i}$ over the entire episode horizon, which can be formulated by:

 where $\mathbf{Z}=\{\mathbf{z}_{0:H}\}$, $\boldsymbol{\xi}= \{\mathbf{\xi}_{0:H}\}$ denote the sequence of high-level decision variables and the MPC predicted optimal trajectories over the entire episode, respectively.